treeverse/lakeFS/docs/deploy/onprem.md

 ---
 layout: default
-title: On-Prem
+title: On-Premises Deployment of lakeFS
 parent: Deploy and Setup lakeFS
-description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on premise (or on other cloud providers)
+description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on-premises (or on other cloud providers)
 nav_order: 50
 redirect_from:
    - ./k8s.html